webplatform/docs/css/properties/wrap-flow/index.md

 |Examples={{Single Example
 |Description=An example running wrap-flow.
 Click on the demo link for a better understanding.
 |Code=/*
 At the time of writing only available by default in IE10.
-Can be enabled in Canary under Enable experimental WebKit features */
+Can be enabled in Canary under Enable experimental WebKit features.
+*/

 .flow-item {